tiagoratto/PingTab/README.md

 * List players order by own faction, enemy factions, other factions and lonewolves
 * PermissionsEx Support
 * Group Manager Support
+* Multiworld support and scoreboard isolation
+* Alert messages and kick based in the median ping, instead of last measured ping

 Won't Work
 =======